 The mechanism of action in indications other than replacement therapy is not fully elucidated, but includes immunomodulatory effects.
+A significant increase in median platelet levels was achieved in a clinical trial in chronic ITP patients ( $64,000/\mu$ I) although it did not reach normal levels.

-Three clinical trials were performed with Flebogamma DIF, one for replacement therapy in patients with primary immunodeficiency (in both adults and in children above 6 years) and two for immunomodulation, in patients with immune thrombocytopenic purpura (one in adult patients and another in both adult and children between 3 and 16 years).
+Three clinical trials were performed with Flebogamma DIF, two for replacement therapy in patients with primary immunodeficiency (one in both adults and in children above 10 years and another in children between 2 to 16 years) and another for immunomodulation in adult patients with immune thrombocytopenic purpura.